aaronbloomfield/ccc/hws/dex/index.md

 	- [IERC20Metadata.sol](IERC20Metadata.sol.html) ([src](IERC20Metadata.sol)): what ITokenCC extends
 	- [IERC20.sol](IERC20.sol.html) ([src](IERC20.sol)): what IERC20Metadata extends
 - [IERC20Receiver.sol](IERC20Receiver.sol.html) ([src](IERC20Receiver.sol)) which was described above
-- [DEXtest.sol](DEXtest.sol.html) ([src](DEXtest.sol)) is a file to help test the TokenDEX contract, and is explained in detail below
+- [DEXtest.sol](DEXtest.sol.html) ([src](DEXtest.sol)) is a file to help test the DEX contract, and is explained in detail below

 When you want to test your program, this is the expected flow to get it started, whether to the Javascript blockchain in Remix or to our private Ethereum blockchain:

-- Deploy your TokenDEX contract and (if necessary) your TokenCC contract.
+- Deploy your DEX contract and (if necessary) your TokenCC contract.
-- Approve your TokenDEX contract for some amount of your TokenCC supply via `approve()` on your TokenCC contract.
+- Approve your DEX contract for some amount of your TokenCC supply via `approve()` on your TokenCC contract.
-- Call `createPool()` on your TokenDEX.
+- Call `createPool()` on your DEX.
 Choose how much TokenCC supply to use (you don't have to use it all, but must use at least 10.0 TC), and put in the appropriate EtherPricer contract address.
 You will have to transfer in some ether with this call.

 As far this this assignment is concerned, the exchange rate between our (fake) ETH and your token cryptocurrency is initially set based on the ratio of what you send in via `createPool()`.
 The overall value of the DEX is based on the current (fake) ETH price.
 So if you have 100 (fake) ETH, and the price of the (fake) ETH is $99.23, then the ETH liquidity is $9,923; the value of the DEX is twice that, or $19,846.